Add variety to your workouts by trying these 51 ways to eliminate workout boredom and get your fitness on.

 - At the END of ANY workout for an ultimate workout grand finale for improved conditioning and faster fat loss

-- Some of the fastest workouts you can do when you are tight on time or have a very busy schedule
+- These are some of the fastest workouts you can do when you are tight on time or have a very busy schedule.

 How Do Workout Finishers Work?

-Seriously – the real “secret” to workout finishers is based on one simple, yet brutally effective factor.
-That is the volume of work done in a short amount of time.
+Seriously – the real “secret” to workout finishers is based on one simple yet brutally effective factor.
+We did a lot of work in a short amount of time.

-22 college-aged women did 4 workouts per week for 4 weeks in one of three groups.
+Twenty-two college-aged women did four weekly workouts for four weeks in one of three groups.

-Group A did 30 minutes of treadmill running at 85% max heart rate
+- Group A- 30 minutes of treadmill running at 85% max heart rate

-Group B did 8 rounds of 20 seconds of a single bodyweight exercise (burpees, jumping jacks, mountain climbers, or squat thrusts) with 10 seconds of rest between rounds.
+- Group B- 8 rounds of 20 seconds of a single bodyweight exercise (burpees, jumping jacks, mountain climbers, or squat thrusts) with 10 seconds of rest between rounds.

-Group C did nothing (they were the non-training control group).
+- Group C- nothing (they were the non-training control group).

 BUT…only Group B, the Workout Finishers style training, also increased muscular endurance in common exercises like chest presses, leg extensions, sit-ups, and push-ups.